AdobeDocs/experience-manager-learn.en/help/forms/some-useful-integrations/fetch-form-data-from-azure-storage.md

 # Fetch data from Azure storage

 This article shows you how to populate an adaptive form with the data stored in Azure storage.
-It is assumed that you have stored the adaptive form data in Azure storage and now want to prepopulate your adaptive form with that data.
+It is assumed that you have stored the adaptive form data in Azure storage and now want to prefill your adaptive form with that data.
+>[!NOTE]
+>The code in this article does not work with core components based adaptive form.[The equivalent article for core component based adaptive form is available here](https://experienceleague.adobe.com/docs/experience-manager-learn/forms/prefill-form-with-data-attachments/introduction.html?lang=en)

 ## Create GET request